decidim/decidim/docs/customization/maps.md

   e.g. on the proposal pages.

-One option is to host some or all of these services yourself as there are open source alternatives available for all of them.
+One option is to host some or all of these services yourself as there are open source alternatives available for all of these services.
 More information about self hosting is available at the
 [maps and geocoding configuration][link-docs-maps-multiple-providers] documentation.

-You may also decide to [disable some of the services][link-docs-maps-disable] that are not available at your service provider but in order to get the full out of Decidim, it is suggested to find a service provider with all these services.
+You may also decide to [disable some of the services][link-docs-maps-disable] that are not available at your service provider but in order to get the full out of Decidim, it is recommended to find a service provider with all these services.

 In case you want to use different service providers for the different categories of map services, that is also possible.
 Instructions for this are provided in